Elections New Brunswick, Canada

 Will the machine still work?

-A. Should the power be interrupted while voting is happening, the memory card's flash memory will save all votes cast to that point.
-The machine will not tabulate any more ballots however.
-In this case, the ballot box’s auxiliary slot will be opened, and electors will continue to place their ballot through this slot into a second independent compartment in the ballot box.
+A. Should the power be interrupted while voting is happening, the tabulation machine will continue to operate using an internal battery.
+If the power interruption continues for a long time, the machine will shut down and save all the votes cast to that point on its memory cards.
+In this situation, the ballot box’s auxiliary slot will be opened, and electors will continue to place their ballot through this slot into a second independent compartment in the ballot box.

 Once power is restored, the slot is sealed until the end of election day.
-When the polls close, the Poll Supervisor witnesses the tabulation machine officer open the auxiliary compartment, remove the ballots, and feed them through the tabulation machine.
+When the polls close, the Poll Supervisor and any scrutineers present, witness the tabulation machine officer open the auxiliary compartment, remove the ballots, and feed them through the tabulation machine.
 Once all the ballots are tabulated, the machine can be instructed to produce a results tape.

 Q. Will these machines benefit voters from the disability community?

 A. Yes.
 There is an audio vote capability and this will benefit visually impaired voters, those who have difficulty reading, and others who request to vote this way.
-For this round of elections the audio-vote system is only available at returning offices.
+The audio-vote system is only available at returning offices.

 Q. What is the name of the company supplying the tabulation machines?

-A. Dominion Voting Systems Corporation, from Toronto, Ontario is the company that was selected through an RFP process.
-They are able to provide us with the best-overall system province wide.
-The company makes and services only election-related equipment and technology.
+A. Dominion Voting Systems Corporation.
+The company's headquarters are in Toronto, Ontario, where it was founded, and Denver, Colorado.
+The company that was selected through an RFP process because they were able to provide us with the best-overall system province-wide.